 - Travel Tips

 - Fodor's Choice

 Bimini has long been known as the Bahamas' big game-fishing capital.
-Unlike most other Bahamian islands, Bimini's strong tourist season falls from spring through summer, when calmer seas mean the arrival of fishing and pleasure boats from south Florida.
-The nearest of the Bahamian islands to the U.S. mainland, Bimini consists of a handful of islands and cays just 50 mi east of Miami, across the Gulf Stream that sweeps the area's western shores.
+Unlike most other Bahamian islands, Bimini's strong tourist season falls from spring through summer, when calmer seas mean the arrival of fishing and pleasure boats from South Florida.
+The nearest of the Bahamian islands to the U.S. mainland, Bimini consists of a handful of islands and cays just 50 miles east of Miami, across the Gulf Stream that sweeps the area's western shores.
 Most visitors spend their time on bustling North Bimini; South Bimini is quieter and more eco-oriented.
 Most of the hotels, restaurants, churches, and stores in Bimini are in capital Alice Town along North Bimini's King's and Queen's highways, which run parallel to each other.
 Everything on North Bimini, where most of the islands' 2,000 inhabitants reside, is so close that you do not need a car to get around.
-The largest resort, Bimini Bay, takes up the northern quarter of the island with a huge upscale marina development that continues to grow, with a casino slated to open in late 2010.
+The largest resort, Bimini Bay, takes up the northern quarter of the island, with a huge upscale marina development.

 Bimini at a Glance